peteroupc/peteroupc.github.io/exporand.md

 1. If **a** has unsampled digits before the last sampled digit in its fractional part, set each of those unsampled digits to a digit chosen uniformly at random.
 Do the same for **b**.
 2. If **a** has fewer digits in its fractional part than **b** (or vice versa), sample enough digits (by setting them to uniform random digits, such as unbiased random bits if **a** and **b** store binary, or base-2, digits) so that both PSRNs' fractional parts have the same number of digits.
-3. If neither **a** nor **b** has a non-zero digit in its fractional part, then do the following.
+3. If both **a** and **b** have no non-zero digits in their fractional parts, and if their integer parts are both 0, then do the following.
 (This step is crucial for correctness when both PSRNs' intervals cover the number 0, since the distribution of their product is different from the usual case.)
      1. Append a digit chosen uniformly at random to **a**'s fractional part.
 Do the same for **b**.
      2. If both digits chosen in the previous substep were zeros, go to the previous substep.
 4. Let _afp_ be the digits of **a**'s _fractional part_, and let _bfp_ be the digits of **b**'s _fractional part_.
 (For example, if **a** represents the number 83.12344..., _afp_ is 12344.)
 Let _digitcount_ be the number of digits in **a**'s fractional part.